ucsd-cse131-f19/ucsd-cse131-f19.github.io/lectures/10-15-lec6/index.md

 - In PA2, there's a variable called `input` that holds a command-line argument.
 What challenges would implementing `input` in the type checker introduce?
+- How would you use `calc_typ` in the overall infrastructure of the compiler?